Achieving the golden Grail in solid tumor treatment

 Introduction

-Macrophage therapy is promising for solid tumor treatment as these cells are continuously recruited into the tumor mass, even in the most hypoxic regions.
-Our pioneering research demonstrated that macrophages are able to take up ferritins loaded with anti-cancer drugs, creating Macrophage-Drug Conjugates (MDCs), and transfer these to cancer cells to kill them, a phenomenon we named TRAIN.
+Macrophage therapy is promising for solid tumor treatment as these cells are continuously recruited into the tumor mass, even the most hypoxic regions.
+Our pioneering research demonstrated that macrophages are able to take up ferritins loaded with anti-cancer drugs, creating Macrophage-Drug Conjugates (MDCs), and transfer these to cancer cells and kill them, a phenomenon we named TRAIN.

 Project Overview

-In my ongoing ERC Starting Grant PROJECT ‘McHAP’, we have proven that MDCs can be successfully used not only to treat solid tumors but also to induce subsequent resistance to tumor re-challenge.
+In my ongoing ERC Starting Grant PROJECT ‘McHAP’, we have proven that MDCs can be successfully used not only to treat solid tumors but also to induce subsequent resistance to the tumor re-challenge.
 Acquisition of resistance to tumor development after specific therapy is a 'Golden Grail' in oncology.

 Now we aim to turn the MDC technology into a commercial and social value proposition by: